All Episodes

 To me, it's the tipping point.

-To me, it's an all hands on deck moment for the country.
+To me, it's an all-hands-on-deck moment for the country.

-Uh let's go to, let's see, Diane is in Pennsylvania.
+Let's go to, let's see, Diane is in Pennsylvania.

-I hope we uh hear fake news CNN.
+I hope we hear fake news CNN.

 We can now project Pennsylvania is now re-elected Donald J. Trump.